Archaeological Association of the Algarve

 Two rivers, the Naboa to the west and the Zezere to the east, flow southwards to a confluence and thence to the Tagus.
 The Naboa (N) basin has sedimentary geology and the Zezere (Z) has igneous rocks.
 The N group practiced inhumations in caves, the Z group used dolmens.
 Their ceramics were different in style but identical in technique and their microliths were identical.
 Maybe the differential inhumation practice is attributable to the absence of caves in the igneous region.
 A common source for the arrowhead was postulated by one member of our group to explain the very superior technique employed by their manufacture.
 The Institute’s ossuary contains, besides an erratic dinosaur rib from Cabo Espichel, many Neolithic bones and teeth from Extramadura.
 The polymorphic features of the teeth and jawbones are being studied (a first for Portugal) to elucidate genetic links.
 More data and more statistical work are needed to put these studies on a firm basis, early work in this field concentrated on remote exotic populations eg Inuits and produced theories now considered to be unreliable.

-ade a visit with Sara Garçes to the Convent/Castle complex in Tomar, having been established in the 12th century by Gualdim Paes, Master of the Templars.
+On the second day we made a visit with Sara Garçes to the Convent/Castle complex in Tomar, having been established in the 12th century by Gualdim Paes, Master of the Templars.
 At this time Tomar was on the frontier between the Portuguese and the Moors.
 When the Templars were suppressed in the 14th century, the king of Portugal preserved the local charters by transmuting them into a new Order of Christ.
-The huge complex which contains a central church exhibiting Byzantine influences derived from buildings in Jerusalem.
+The huge complex which contains a central church exhibiting Byzantine influences derived from buildings in Jerusalem. |

 Click image to start/stop slideshow